kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 ### §17.7   Filing and computation of time.

 \(a\) Filing of a protest or contract dispute may be accomplished by overnight delivery, by hand delivery, by Fax, or, if permitted by Order of the ODRA, by electronic filing.
 A protest or contract dispute is considered to be filed on the date it is received by the ODRA during normal business hours.
 The ODRA's normal business hours are from 8:30 a.m. to 5 p.m.
 Eastern Time.
 A protest or contract dispute received after the time period prescribed for filing shall not be considered timely filed.
-Service shall also be made on the Contracting Officer (CO) pursuant to §§17.15(e) and 17.27(d).
+Service shall also be made on the Contracting Officer (CO) pursuant to §[[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§17.15]](e) and 17.27(d).

 \(b\) Submissions to the ODRA after the initial filing of a protest or contract dispute may be accomplished by any means available in paragraph (a) of this section.
 Copies of all such submissions shall be served on the opposing party or parties.